ByAU

 Cons:

-- Security depends on validator set or custodians.
+- Security relies on the validator set or custodians, which might raise some eyebrows.

 2.4 Best Practices

-- Use multi-sig or threshold signatures to decentralize custody.
+- Think about using multi-sig or threshold signatures to diversify custody and boost your security.

 3. Rollups: Scalability & Interoperability Layer 2 Solutions